QSong-github/SMGR/README.md

 A tailored tool for identifying coherent signals across single-cell multi-omics data.

-<div style="text-align: justify"> Unravelling the regulatory programs from single-cell multi-omics data has long been one of the major challenges in genomics, especially in the current emerging single-cell field.
-Currently there is a huge gap between fast-growing single-cell multi-omics data and effective methods for the integrative analysis of these inherent sparse and heterogeneous data.
-Here we proposed SMGR to detect coherent functional regulatory signals and target genes from the joint single-cell RNA-sequencing (scRNA-seq) and single-cell assay for transposase-accessible chromatin using sequencing (scATAC-seq) data obtained from different samples.
-SMGR enables the identification of co-regulatory programs and the elucidation of regulating mechanisms. </div>
+Unravelling the regulatory programs from single-cell multi-omics data has been one of the major challenges, especially in the current emerging single-cell field.
+Currently there is a gap between fast-growing single-cell multi-omics data and effective methods for the integrative analysis of these inherent sparse and heterogeneous data.
+Here we proposed SMGR to detect coherent functional regulatory signals and target genes from the joint scRNA-seq and scATAC-seq data obtained from different samples.
+SMGR enables the identification of co-regulatory programs and the elucidation of regulating mechanisms.

 ## Installation
 ```